pentallelogram/andrew/README.md

 Trilogic_Media_Player.py - Trilogiv Media Player 8 contains a Unicode SEH based buffer overflow tested on Windows XP Pro SP3.
 This script creates evil.m3u which will create a shell on port 9988.
 Written by Andrew Lewis with help from fuzzysecurity.com.

 Mini_Stream_MP3.py - Mini-stream RM-MP3 Converter Version 3.1.2.1.2010.03.30, Buffer Overflow tested on Windows 7 Professional SP1.
 Uses ROP as DEP mitigation to pop calc.exe.
 Written by Andrew Lewis with help from fuzzysecurity.com.

+IE_v7.html - A heap spray buffer overflow for Internet Explorer v7 and earlier.
+Tested on Windows XP SP3 x86.
+Written by Andrew Lewis with help from fuzzysecurity.com.

+CommuniCrypt.html - A heap spray buffer overflow for CommuniCrypt Mail on IE6 and 7, overwrites SEH handlers.
+Written by Andrew Lewis with help from Corelan.be.